How to improve your resilient leadership skills: 10 traits to shape your development

 Learning to be a leader is hard

-But let me tell you what I’ve discovered.
+But let me tell you what I’ve discovered about wellness.

-Initially, I found my journey towards resiliency a challenge.
+Initially, I found my journey towards workplace wellbeing a challenge.
 Over time, I made mistakes.
-I had a lot to learn.
+I had a lot to learn about wellness.
 I still do.

-But I discovered ten traits that all resilient people share.
+But I discovered ten traits of workplace wellbeing.

 And, I am delighted to share these traits with you.